 Our aim is to provide you with high-quality learning and an opportunity to network with friends and colleagues, old and new.

 We appreciate that a half day practice closure is not always feasible.
-However, if you cannot attend a particular event at Trinity Park, your practice can take advantage of part of the afternoon closure to do some in-house training.
+However, if you cannot attend a particular event at Trinity Park or online, your practice can take advantage of part of the afternoon closure to do some in-house training.
 We also use the afternoon closures to support 'mandatory' training for your staff and arrange events as per our published timetables.

 If you have any queries please do not hesitate to contact us.

 Please note that these events are NOT sponsored by the pharmaceutical industry: CCG Policy on relations with the pharmaceutical industry.